argonne-lcf/TensorFlowFoam/README.md

 ## Step 2: Test that C API is running using Test_TF_C code

-After Step 1 is complete test that your API is configured correctly by executing the following code (which you can save in `tf_hello_world.cpp`
+After Step 1 is complete test that your API is configured correctly by executing the following code (which you can save in `hello_tf.cpp`
 ```
 //Working on some tensorflow and c++ implementations